hpcaitech/Open-Sora/README.md

 ## 🎥 Latest Demo

-More samples and corresponding prompts are available in our [Gallery](https://hpcaitech.github.io/Open-Sora/).
+Demos are presented in compressed GIF format for convenience.
+For original quality samples and their corresponding prompts, please visit our [Gallery](https://hpcaitech.github.io/Open-Sora/).

-<summary>OpenSora 2.0 Demo</summary>

 | **5s 1024×576**                                                                                                                                    | **5s 576×1024**                                                                                                                       | **5s 576×124**                                                                                                                       |
 | --------------------------------------------------------------------------------------------------------------------------------------             | -----------------------------------------------------------------------------------------------------------------------------------   | ------------------------------------------------------------------------------------------------------------------------------------- |